What Are the Consequences of Biodiversity Loss?

 #5 Tourism

 Transportation accounted for 24 percent of greenhouse gas emissions globally in 2016 [4], and 29 percent of greenhouse gas emissions in the United States in 2019 [5].
-But transportation is just one component of the ecological footprint of tourism.
+But travel-related emissions are just one component of the ecological footprint of tourism.

 A modern buzz word in the tourism industry is ecotourism.
 At its best, ecotourism means vacationing with a light impact on the environment.
 At its worst, ecotourism is a bald marketing ploy to attract the progressively conscientious travelers, while in fact it still adversely impacts the surrounding environment.
 Who wouldn’t like to travel to an exotic location to relax with all the amenities of the modern world at their disposal: comfortable beds, spa treatments, culinary extravaganzas and partaking of unusual adventures, often ostensibly nature-focused?